Defeating the Most Hated Creature on the Planet

 Caused by parasites that are transmitted to people through the bites of infected mosquitos, malaria puts nearly half the world’s population at risk.
+Because of this, the tiny insect is thought to be the most hated creature on the planet.
 In 2015, there were an estimated 214 million malaria cases and some 438,000 malaria deaths.

 For people living in Sub-Saharan Africa, the threat of malaria is the highest in the world.
 This year alone, the region—which includes Burkina Faso—was home to 89 per cent of malaria cases and 91 per cent of malaria deaths globally.

 Despite this, deaths caused by malaria are falling due to increased prevention measures, which include sleeping under an insecticide-treated mosquito net.